cytoscape/cytoscape.js/CONTRIBUTING.md

 Tests go in the `./test` directory, as Mocha tests usually do.
 They are just a flat list of `.js` files that Mocha runs.
 If your change is a bugfix, please add a unit test that would fail without your fix.
 If your change is a new feature, please add unit tests accordingly.
 If your change is visual/rendering-related, then unit tests are not possible.

-Please run `gulp test` to make sure all the unit tests are passing before you make your pull request.
+Please run `gulp test` or `mocha` to make sure all the unit tests are passing before you make your pull request.